How to Do a Brand Audit: An Executive’s Guide

 Evaluate brand sentiment

-It’s simple: A positive reputation attracts customers, and a negative one pushes them away.
+The concept is simple: A positive reputation attracts customers, and a negative one pushes them away.

-- Review sites: Read reviews on Google, Yelp, or Trustpilot.
-Is the average rating on each platform higher than 4.5 stars?
+- Review sites: You can read reviews on Yelp or Trustpilot.
+Is the average rating higher than 4.5 stars?
+Customer feedback is critical to a company's reputation.

 Target market analysis